hg1978/AdGuard-Home-Whitelist/README.md

 UPDATE Dec 19, 2019

 For me at least, the new CNAME cloaking has an effect on legitimate domains and therefore generates "false positives".
-For me it concerns iOS Apps as well as websites.
+For me it affects iOS Apps as well as websites.
 I will update the whitelist when I see some false positive blockings.

 See infos regarding CNAME cloaking: https://medium.com/nextdns/cname-cloaking-the-dangerous-disguise-of-third-party-trackers-195205dc522a